jargv/plumbus/README.md

 future is possible.

 ##TODO
-- Create the HTTPError interface, make that work
-- Make the Code Gen match the reflection
 - Allow any parameter to be the *http.Request or http.ResponseWriter of a normal handler
 - Add a tutorial